holukunle/decision-tree-master/README.md

 ## Model Training
 To train the model, we first collected a dataset of Twitter accounts that have been manually labeled as either human or bot.
-This dataset was used to fit the k-means clustering model, which learned to differentiate between human and bot accounts based on patterns in the data.
+This dataset was used to fit the Decision tree clustering model, which learned to differentiate between human and bot accounts based on patterns in the data.

 The model was trained using a variety of features extracted from the Twitter accounts in the dataset.
 These features included the frequency and content of tweets, the number of followers and followees, and the account's interaction with other users.